This article is part of our guide on passive investing in multifamily via syndication, available here.

 Surprises do occur.
 Imagine that a roofing contractor is approached to fix a leak in a roof.
 Following an inspection, the roofing professionals assess that the leaky spot cannot be repaired and that the entire roof must be rebuilt.
 A roof replacement, which is now needed, will be classified as a capital investment rather than a repair expense, which would have been a maintenance cost.

 In other words, if it is found that a cost has an enduring benefit, it will typically be classified as a capital expense.
-For instance, due to their long-term benefits, replacing a building’s entire roof or re-bricking are payments that would be considered capital in nature.
+For instance, due to their long-term benefits, replacing a building’s entire roof or re-bricking are payments that would be considered a capital expense in nature.

 With painting costs and roof replacement expenses categorized, it’s time to classify another critical expenditure: HVAC replacement.